jamesparkerbrown/Test-app/README.md

 ---

-👨‍👩‍👧 Designed for shared learning
+👨‍👩‍👧 Designed to learn together

-Word Blocks is intended to be used with a parent, caregiver, teacher or other adult nearby.
+Word Blocks is designed to be shared with a child, not to monitor them.

-It is not designed to replace teaching or independently assess a child.

-Instead, it gives the adult a quick supply of words appropriate to the selected level without having to continually think of new examples.

-This makes it useful for short reading sessions:
+A parent, caregiver, teacher or other adult provides the interaction, encouragement and help.
+The app simply provides an appropriate word to practise.

+Word Blocks does not try to replace that interaction with automated voices, scoring systems or artificial feedback.

+There is deliberately no:

+- Microphone access
+- Voice recording
-- At home
+- Speech recognition
-- On public transport
-- While travelling
+- Pronunciation tracking
-- In waiting rooms
+- AI analysis of a child's voice
-- At cafés
+- Voice profiles
-- Before bed
+- Reading-performance tracking
-- Anywhere you have a few spare minutes
+- Text-to-speech automatically solving the word
+- Synthetic voices repeatedly telling children things like "Good job!"

+Word Blocks provides the words.
+The adult provides the teaching.

+The aim is to create a free resource that an adult and child can use together, rather than an app that observes, records or evaluates the child.

 ---